 Prior to launching her brand naming agency River + Wolf in 2014 Margaret had a long and distinguished career in the arts.
 After receiving her M.A. from New York, she developed a unique form of story-theater, performing fairytales, myths, and epics set to original music throughout the United States, Europe, and Asia.
 In addition to her storytelling work, Margaret collaborated with illustrators on a number of critically acclaimed books and has worked as an arts educator and consultant.
-Due to the explosive growth of River + Wolf, Margaret is only accepting select performance engagements for the 2018-2019 season.
+Due to the growth of River + Wolf, Margaret Wolfson is only accepting select performance engagements.

 With musicians Paula Chan Bing, Michael Ching, Simon Shaheen, and others, Margaret has performed storytelling concerts throughout the world, appearing in places such as the Kennedy Center for the Performing Arts, the Sydney Opera House, the National Theater, the Abu Dhabi Theater, the Asia Society, Harvard, Princeton, the United Nations, and the Bushnell Center for the Performing Arts, to mention a few.
 Her performance work has been supported by numerous grants from The National Endowment for the Humanities; The Kennedy Center, Aramco, Poets & Writers, and the New York State Council on the Arts.

 Margaret has collaborated with illustrators on a number of critically acclaimed books, among them Marriage of the Rain Goddess created with visual artist, Clifford Parms.
 Published in multiple languages, Marriage of the Rain Goddess won a United Kingdom Reading Association Award for substantial contribution to children’s literature.
 Margaret also co-authored two highly acclaimed books with the late philanthropist, Edgar Bronfman.
 Additionally, Margaret has a long career as an arts educator and arts program designer.